Eco Beast Sculpture Competition – Green Inspiration Through the Arts

 - All entrants will be asked to attach a small label to their sculpture.
 On the front:- the name of their eco beast, a sentence explaining why they used the waste resources they chose and which age group they are in.
 On the reverse of the label:- the name of the nursery, school or group and a contact name, email and telephone number).

 - Entrants need to notify organiser Carrie Cort by email, email@example.com as to how many entries they are submitting.
 This must by done 4pm on Friday 30th June.

 - Someone from each nursery, school or group must be responsible for delivering their entries to the Horsham Festival stand at the family event in Horsham Park on Sunday 9th July.
 The sculptures will be undercover in a marquee.

-- Judging will take place on the Horsham Festival stand at a fun family event in Horsham Park on Sunday 9th July 2017.
+- Judging will take place at Funday Sunday (replacement event for Sparks in the Park) a fun family event in Horsham Park on Sunday 9th July 2017.
 The judges’ decision is final.

 What will we win?